 Calculate Enterprise Value

-When trying to value wholesale distribution companies, it is helpful to use valuation multiples.
+When valuing wholesale distribution companies, it is helpful to use valuation multiples.
 Valuation multiples are tools that allow you to make a ratio between two different financial measurements.
 And especially during listing a business for sale, it is best to use enterprise value multiples, or EV multiples, as your business valuation method.
 See this guide to learn more.

 Enterprise value multiples allow you to value a distribution business by calculating the entire market value.
-It takes the enterprise value and compares it to another metric, giving you an even more accurate picture of the value.
+It takes the enterprise value and compares it to another metric, providing a more accurate picture of the value.

-But before you can make that ratio, you need to calculate the enterprise value (sometimes called the firm value).
-The enterprise value formula works by adding together the market capitalization and the market value of the debt while subtracting the liquid cash or equivalents.
+However, before you can calculate that ratio, you need to determine the enterprise value (also known as firm value).
+The enterprise value formula works by adding together the market capitalization and the market value of the debt, while subtracting the liquid cash or equivalents.

-And there is a reason that you subtract cash: cash sitting in a bank account is not considered part of the business’s operations.
+There is a reason to subtract cash: cash sitting in a bank account is not considered part of the business’s operations.

 As an equation, it looks like this: